DublinOhio/arcade-expressions/README.md

   - Our organizational sysem closely follows the structure of this resource.
 When contributing, we ask that you follow this structure.

 ### Submitting changes
 Any contributions you make are greatly appreciated.
+When adding a new file of arcade script, we recommend including a few notes describing what your script accomplishes.

 If you have a suggestion/addition that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Thanks again!